 What to See at Place Vendôme

-The most notable feature of Place Vendôme is the Colonne de Vendôme, a towering column erected in 1810 to honor Napoleon Bonaparte right in the centre of the square.
+The most notable feature of Place Vendôme is the Colonne de Vendôme, a towering column erected in 1810 to honor Napoleon Bonaparte right in the center of the square.
 The column is made of bronze from cannons captured during the Battle of Austerlitz and is topped with a statue of Napoleon himself.

 History of Place Vendôme

-Place Vendôme is a historic square located in the heart of Paris, France.
+Place Vendôme is a historic square in the heart of Paris, France.
 Although there are many stories about how the square got its name, one of the most popular is that it was named after Louis XIV’s minister, Marshal Jean-Baptiste Colbert de Torcy, who hailed from this region.

 Despite its popularity, however, Place Vendôme faced significant challenges in the years leading up to France’s Revolution in 1789.
-Creeping modernization caused much of the original buildings to be demolished by order of King Louis XIV himself.
-This led to tension amongst local residents and ultimately sparked widespread unrest during what would become known as The French Revolution.
+Creeping modernization caused much of the original buildings to be demolished by King Louis XIV himself.
+This led to tension amongst residents and ultimately sparked widespread unrest during what would become known as The French Revolution.

-Despite these turbulent times, Place Vendôme remains an iconic part of Parisian history today.
+Despite these turbulent times, Place Vendôme remains an iconic part of Parisian history.
 Though significantly altered over the years due to modernization and large-scale construction projects around the square, it remains home to some of Paris’s most prestigious buildings and institutions, including the Ritz Hotel and luxury jewelers like Chanel and Cartier.

 If you’re looking for a taste of Parisian luxury and history, Place Vendôme should definitely be at the top of your list.

-Place Vendôme and its town houses
+Place Vendôme and its townhouses

-The Place Vendôme is a lovely square, 213 meters by 224 meters, and all of its town houses are linked together via massive Corinthian pilasters that punctuate the stories for a stunning grandeur befitting an architectural wonder.
+The Place Vendôme is a lovely square, 213 meters by 224 meters, and all of its townhouses are linked together via massive Corinthian pilasters that punctuate the stories for a stunning grandeur befitting an architectural wonder.

 Some are well-known in history: